 Albert blushed and nodded.
 “I hope I’m not too dirty.”

-Albert tried laughing, but he was too scared.
-As Maria and David began undressing and washing him, he could feel the fear rising in him.
+As Maria and David began undressing and washing Albert, his hands sweated and his heart thudded.
 At one point, he could do this by himself.
 Why did he need help now?
 What was wrong with him?
-And then Maria and David began changing his pad and Albert could feel the colour draining from his already pale face.
+Maria and David began changing his pad and Albert felt the colour draining from his already pale face.
 How useless he had become.
 He couldn’t control his bladder or his bowels anymore.
 He couldn’t even clean himself when he was dirty.
 He whimpered, as a tear rolled out of his misty blue eyes.

 “Are you ok, Albert?”
 David asked.